Deltares/ra2ce/docs/user_guide/user_guide.rst

 Direct damages
 +++++++++++++++++++++++++++
 The ‘damage to the network’ depends on the intensity of the hazard in relation to how the network (and its assets) are built and its current condition (e.g. type, state of maintenance, dimensions).
 Here, the hazard intensity and asset condition are linked to a percentage of damage, via vulnerability functions/ fragility curves.
 To develop these vulnerability curves data is needed about replacements costs per asset type and the potential damage per hazard intensity.
 This data can be collected during a workshop with for example national road agencies and the technicians.
-The output of the analyses consist of damage maps per hazard (e.g. flooding, landslides), per return period or per event, per asset and per road segment.
+The output of the analyses consists of damage maps per hazard (e.g. flooding, landslides), per return period or per event, per asset and per road segment.

 Possible (built-in) options for vulnerability curves include: